Environmental management

 People, ecosystems, plants and animals need water for survival.

 We’re fortunate in the Northern Territory to have access to unspoiled water bodies such as estuaries, rivers, wetlands and aquifers.
-However, we must ensure that our power, water and sewerage services don’t impact the environmental values of these water bodies.
+However, we must ensure our power, water and sewerage services don’t impact the environmental values of these water bodies.

 The National Water Quality Management Guidelines define environmental values for some ‘beneficial uses’ of water bodies.
-Our discharges to declared water bodies need to be licensed under the Northern Territory's Water Act to protect these beneficial uses.
+Our discharges to declared water bodies need to be licensed under the Northern Territory’s Water Act to protect these uses.

 Waste discharge licences (WDLs) can be accessed below: